BrunoOtavio98/MPU_9250/README.md

 # MPU_9250
-Driver development of MPU9250 using HAL library
+Driver of MPU9250 using HAL library